 "This area of science is most important for the development of new drugs to support industry within in Northern Ireland as well as internationally.
-Futhermore it will provide support to students qualifying in Pharmacy and the Chair will create a larger resevoir of knowledge for the Government, the Health Service and the public in general.
+Furthermore it will provide support to students qualifying in Pharmacy and the Chair will create a larger reservoir of knowledge for the Government, the Health Service and the public in general.

 Biomedical Sciences Ulster has performed strongly in the last three UK wide Research Assessment Exercises – the UK universities’ research quality benchmarking survey.

 This strong research base is coupled with an excellent suite of undergraduate and postgraduate courses in a range of key disciplines.
 With a strategic focus on research-led teaching and development of important scientific and transferable skills, Biomedical Sciences Ulster continues to pursue its mission to produce top class graduates for the rapidly expanding national and international bio-industry sector.

 Professor Neville McClenaghan, Head of School of Biomedical Sciences, added: “We are delighted to publicly announce and acknowledge the very significant commitment and support we have received from Norbrook, and our shared vision for developments in Biomedical Sciences at the University of Ulster.